mstenta/farmOS/docs/development/module/quick.md

     labels.
 Example: "Asset 1, Asset 2, Asset 3 (+ 15 more)".
 Note that this
     does NOT sanitize the entity labels.
 It is the responsibility of downstream code to do so, if it is printing text to the page.
-- `QuickTermTrait`
-  - `createTerm($values)` - Creates and returns a new term entity from an array of values.
-  - `createOrLoadTerm($name, $vocabulary)` - Attempts to load an existing term, given a name and vocabulary.
-If the term does not exist, a new term will be created.

 ## Configurable quick forms